trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-4.md

    };
    ```

-1. Update the `nft.storegeList.jsligo` with this code:
+1. Update the `nft.storageList.jsligo` with this code:

    ```ligolang
    #import "nft.jsligo" "Contract"